 Handle used and "dud" fireworks with a shovel.

-Soak fireworks thoroughly in a bucket of water or hose prior to disposal.
+Soak fireworks thoroughly in a bucket of water, or douse them with a hose prior to disposal.

-Keep clear while lighting fireworks do not lean over them at any time.
+Keep clear while lighting fireworks, and do not lean over them at any time.

 Do not relight “dud” fireworks.

 Watch out for your pets and animals.
-Preferably keep them indoors and away from the displays.
+It is preferable to keep them indoors and away from the displays.

 Check for any restrictions that may apply to your area.

 Fireworks are an American tradition.
-Safety and common sense are so important as we celebrate the holidays with fireworks.
+Safety and common sense are important as we celebrate the holidays with fireworks.
 Shooting fireworks can provide hours of wholesome family entertainment, but must be use carefully and safely.
-For additional questions about fireworks use please contact the St. George Fire Department at (435) 627-4150.
+For additional questions about fireworks use please contact the St. George Fire Department at 435-627-4150.

 ... have an enjoyable experience.